Zero (2018 film): Marketing

 On 21 November, in starting a month-long countdown to the release of the film, a humorous behind-the-scenes look was released, entitled "Mera Samosa Waapis Karo" – revealing Director Aanand L. Rai's fondness for samosas and Shah Rukh Khan's playful prank on him about it.
 Also on 21 November, Red Chillies Entertainment tweeted to announce official merchandise for the film – including phone covers, mugs, shirts, and headphone sets – which would be available for purchase on their company website's store page.
 On 22 November, Red Chillies Entertainment revealed a new film poster depicting Bauua kissing Aafia on the forehead in front of a large sunlit dome-arched window, and announced that the first song of the film would release the following day.
-On 23 November, the first song of the film was released, titled "Mere Naam Tu"; an orchestral ballad picturized on Bauua as he sweepingly proclaims his love for Aafia, it was composed by Ajay–Atul, lyricized by Irshad Kamil and sung by Abhay Jodhpurkar.
+On 23 November, the first song of the film was released, titled "Mere Naam Tu"; an orchestral ballad picturised on Bauua as he sweepingly proclaims his love for Aafia, it was composed by Ajay–Atul, lyricised by Irshad Kamil and sung by Abhay Jodhpurkar.

 On 30 November, Red Chillies Entertainment announced a fan-interaction website, called "Bauua Ki Toli."
 By completing social-media related activities and earning points, fans can earn the chance to become Bauua's "Khaasam Khaas" and win Zero merchandise, personalised autographed posters from Shah Rukh Khan, as well as movie ticket cashback from Paytm and exclusive Bauua apparel.
-On 2 December, the producers released a new poster, featuring Khan's Bauua Singh being held by Salman Khan in the center-stage of a crowded dance hall, announcing the release of a new song, "Issaqbaazi."
+On 2 December, the producers released a new poster, featuring Khan's Bauua Singh being held by Salman Khan in the centre-stage of a crowded dance hall, announcing the release of a new song, "Issaqbaazi."

 On 5 December, Shah Rukh Khan flew to Dubai to promote the film, greeting fans at a club on the rooftop of the Meydan Racecourse's grandstand; the following day, he entertained 100,000 viewers at Dubai's Global Village, dancing to several hit songs from his films.
 On 7 December, he travelled to Muscat (Oman), and Kuwait as part of the film's promotional tour.
 On 7 December, Red Chillies Entertainment uploaded onto YouTube a behind-the-scenes video of the making of the "Mere Naam Tu" music video.
 On 10 December, a teaser for a new song was released, "Husn Parcham."
 On 14 December, a new dialogue promo featuring Bauua Singh was released, called "Bhabhi Ke Naam Ki Biryani," revealing his relationship with his father and his "quirky sense of humor."